Queen Margaret University: Governance

-In October 2016, Dame Prue Leith DBE became Chancellor, succeeding Sir Tom Farmer.
+In October 2016, Dame Prue Leith became Chancellor, succeeding Sir Tom Farmer.

-Sir Paul Grice KBE assumed the role of Principal and Vice Chancellor in October 2019.
+Sir Paul Grice assumed the role of principal and vice chancellor in October 2019.
 He was knighted in the New Year Honours List 2016 for services to the Scottish Parliament and services to higher education and the community in Scotland.
-Sir Paul was Chief Executive and Clerk of the Scottish Parliament prior to his appointment to Queen Margaret University succeeding Professor Petra Wend.
+Grice was Chief Executive and Clerk of the Scottish Parliament prior to his appointment to Queen Margaret University succeeding Petra Wend.

-Professor Petra Wend CBE joined Queen Margaret University in September 2009.
+Petra Wend joined Queen Margaret University in September 2009.
 She originally read Italian and French Language and Literature, and Education at the University of Münster in Germany.
-Following a series of positions at UK universities, she joined Oxford Brookes University as Deputy Vice-Chancellor (Academic) and Deputy Chief Executive in 2005.
+Following a series of positions at UK universities, she joined Oxford Brookes University as Deputy Vice-Chancellor (Academic) and Deputy Chief Executive in 2005 before joining Queen Margaret in 2009.
 She retired from her position in 2019.

 Academic profile

 Rankings and reputation

 In June 2012 the management team at Queen Margaret University, Edinburgh, was presented with the Times Higher Education Leadership and Management Team Award.

 QMU won the e-Government National Award 2010 in the category for sustainable, 'green IT' or 'carbon-efficient' services.
 In autumn 2010 it picked up gold at the Scottish Green Awards, and in 2009 it won an award for a waste management project, as well as a Green Apple Award.